-You usually begin conditioning treatment the day after you go into hospital.
+Conditioning treatment usually begins the day after you go into hospital.
 It can take anything from 5 to 12 days.
-Your doctor will talk to you about the type of conditioning treatment that is best for you.

 Most patients have their transplant the day after they finish conditioning treatment.
-But this can vary depending on the treatment and the type of transplant.
+This can vary depending on the treatment and the type of transplant.